Hospice supporter takes on Boxing Challenge in memory of her Mum

 “I decided to take on this particular challenge as I have always struggled with my fitness and wanted to join a sport with other people.
 I saw the challenge online with UWCB where you can pick your charity.

-The challenge includes eight weeks of 2 1/2 hours of training twice a week and I have picked up extra sessions.
+The challenge included eight weeks of 2 1/2 hours of training twice a week and I picked up extra sessions.
 I have made friends doing this and I can do more than I ever imagined.
-I want to continue boxing after the fight as it is the best thing I have ever done.
+I will continue boxing as it is the best thing I have ever done.”

-The training finishes with a White Collar Fight on the 8th of November 2025, in front of about 500 people including family and friends.”
+The training finished with a White Collar Fight on the 8th of November 2025, in front of about 500 people including family and friends.

 Alice concluded: